 The Cavedogs

-In a September 2002 piece for The Boston Phoenix, writer Brett Milano vividly evoked the Cavedogs’ salad days: a riotous gig at a Sunset Strip venue, throaty screams for an encore, the Boston-based trio agreeing to play “a quick one” before playfully barreling through all nine minutes of the Who’s “A Quick One, While He’s Away.”
+In a September 2002 piece for The Boston Phoenix, Brett Milano vividly evoked a memory from The Cavedogs’ salad days: a riotous gig at a venue on Sunset Strip, throaty screams for an encore and the Boston-based trio agreeing to play “a quick one” before playfully barreling through all nine minutes of The Who’s “A Quick One, While He’s Away.”

-This was the Cavedogs’ philosophy neatly encapsulated in one splendid moment.
-Be clever, be carefree, be ambitious.
-But similarly: be self-aware, be unpretentious, be genuine.
-And it was a philosophy that allowed the Cavedogs—despite a relatively modest discography (two studio albums and one EP)—to carve out a sizable niche in Boston’s crowded underground rock scene of the late ‘80s/early ‘90s.
+That was The Cavedogs’ philosophy, neatly encapsulated in one splendid moment: be clever, be carefree, be ambitious, but also be self-aware, be unpretentious and be genuine.
+And it was a philosophy that allowed The Cavedogs – despite their modest discography (two studio albums and one EP) – to carve out a sizable niche in Boston’s crowded underground-rock scene in the late ‘80s and early ‘90s.

-Bassist/vocalist Brian Stevens and guitarist/vocalist Todd Spahr originally performed together while studying at Ohio’s Miami University.
-Following a move to Boston, the duo linked up with drummer/vocalist Mark Rivers.
-The change in geography and lineup eventually paid off: the Cavedogs self-released a cassette-only album, inked a deal with Restless Records, and then recorded Six Tender Moments, an EP that included a cover of Tom Jones’ “What’s New Pussycat?”
+Bassist-vocalist Brian Stevens and guitarist-vocalist Todd Spahr began performing together while studying at Ohio’s Miami University.
+Following a move to Boston, the duo linked up with drummer-vocalist Mark Rivers and the change in geography and lineup eventually paid off: The Cavedogs self-released a cassette-only album, inked a deal with Enigma Records sublabel Restless and recorded Six Tender Moments, an EP that included a cover of Tom Jones’ “What’s New Pussycat?”

-Following Joy Rides for Shut-In, Capitol Records, which had a distribution agreement with Enigma, took over the Cavedogs’ contract.
-Now on a major label, the threesome got cracking on a follow-up with producer Michael Beinhorn.
-Sessions were marred by disagreements between the trio and the producer, primarily over how the album should sound.
-Said Stevens: “If we’d done the album we’d originally pitched to Capitol, then it would have been great.”
-Released in 1992, Soul Martini was more shadowy, more audacious, more smoothed over than its predecessor.
-Unfortunately, it failed to find an audience; sales were poor and Capitol ultimately dropped the band.
+After the release of Joy Rides for Shut-In, Capitol Records (which had a distribution agreement with Enigma) took over The Cavedogs’ contract.
+Now on a major label, the threesome got cracking on a follow-up disc with producer Michael Beinhorn.
+The sessions were marred by disagreements between the trio and the producer, however, primarily over how the album should sound.
+“If we’d done the album we’d originally pitched to Capitol, then it would have been great,” Stevens said.
+Released in 1992, Soul Martini was more shadowy, more audacious and more smoothed-over than its predecessor and failed to find an audience; sales were far below Capitol’s expectations and the label dropped the band from its roster.

-Milano’s story for The Boston Phoenix described a ’92 show at the Paradise that concluded with fans rushing the stage during an encore.
-The chaotic gig ended up being a farewell of sorts; the group broke up shortly afterward.
-Long known for their collective sense of humor—the “Cavedogs Funtime Hour,” which aired on WERS, featured songs and comedy bits; label-less, the guys once played a gig decorated with “for sale” signs—the Cavedogs were no longer having any fun.
+In his Boston Phoenix article, Milano described an August ’92 show at the Paradise Rock Club in Boston that concluded with fans rushing the stage during an encore.
+The chaotic gig ended up being a farewell concert of sorts, since the group broke up shortly afterward.
+Known for their collective sense of wry humor – The “Cavedogs Funtime Hour” on WERS featured their songs and comedy bits and the label-less band once played a show while wearing “for sale” signs – The Cavedogs were no longer having any fun.

-In 2001, Stevens, Spahr, and Rivers played a reunion set at the International Pop Overthrow festival in Los Angeles.
-An album of rarities and radio broadcasts, titled Fall Back in It, was also released.
-Reunion performances followed in 2002 and 2010.
+In 2001, Stevens, Spahr and Rivers played a reunion set at the International Pop Overthrow festival in Los Angeles and in 2002 Q Division issued an album of rarities and radio broadcasts, Fall Back in It.
+Reunion performances followed in 2002, 2010 and 2015.

 (by Ryan Foley)